Frequently Asked Questions

-Our Trust Deed Object is to support members of the Triratna Order in need, and we cannot consider applications from other Buddhist traditions.
+Our Trust Deed Object is to support members of the Triratna Buddhist Order in need, and we cannot consider applications from other Buddhist traditions.

 I’m considering putting The Abhayaratna Trust in my Will.
 What wording is needed?

 Thank you very much for considering us.
-One suggested wording is: “I give free of taxes as a charitable bequest (insert either a specific sum or a percentage proportion of the residuary estate) to The Abhayaratna Trust, UK Registered Charity No 1126494 to be used as both capital and income for the general purposes of The Abhayaratna Trust.
+A suggested wording is: “I give free of taxes as a charitable bequest (insert either a specific sum or a percentage proportion of the residuary estate) to The Abhayaratna Trust, UK Registered Charity No 1126494 to be used as both capital and income for the general purposes of The Abhayaratna Trust.
 I direct that the receipt of the Finance Secretary for the time being or other duly authorised officer shall be a full discharge to my executors.”

 The contact details to be written into the Will are: “The Abhayaratna Trust, c/o Birmingham Buddhist Centre, 11 Park Road, Birmingham, B13 8AB.
 Website www.abhayaratnatrust.org or as detailed on www.charitycommission.gov.uk registered charity number 1126494.”